car251290/expresspractice/README.md

 ##Post
 Now, all requests to GET /users/:userId will be handled by the getUser instance of your application, and all requests to POST /users/ will be handled by the createUser instance.
 For any other requests, they'll be handled by the main app instance of your function.

-Again, none of this is required, and it's a bit of an overweight solution since each specific endpoint will include the full application code for your other endpoints.
 However, it's a good balance between speed of development by using the tools you're used to along with the per-endpoint granularity that serverless application patterns provide.

 # AWS
 This section walks you through deploying a sample application to Elastic Beanstalk using Elastic Beanstalk Command Line Interface (EB CLI) and Git, and then updating the application to use the Express framework.

 ## Where:
 app is an instance of express.
 METHOD is an HTTP request method, in lowercase.
 PATH is a path on the server.